aubique/dotfiles-wsl/README.md

 # Config files backup
 A repository helping to set up and maintain the linux desktop environment.
 Most of the instructions are written for my own personal usage.
 ## Features
-A copy of working space so there is no need to reconfigure most of the applications I work on with.
-Tmux + Vim is representing itself a replacement of IDE for Python developing.

 Bunch of Vim extensions get along with creating a minimalist IDE.
 ## Tech
 This repository consists configuration for  applications and requires such preinstalled packages: